- Visual Studio 2017

 - LINQPad – Amazing power-tool.
 Instantly test .NET code snippets, query your database, create and analyse LINQ/Entity framework queries.
 Most used by me to create, analyse and run LINQ to entities queries.
 It will show the generated SQL and query you database for you.
 Great learning utility also.
 It has a ton of code examples from the book C# 3/4/5/6/7 in a Nutshell.

 - ReSharper – Helps you writing better code.
 Tons of hints for improvements.
 Great test-runner.
-Stopped using it lately for performance-reasons but will try again after upgrading my machine.
+Performance tip: Exclude the

 - Chrome DevTools – Debug and analyse your frontend stuff.
 Some Tips and Tricks.